bbc/tams/docs/appnotes/0012-using-flow-segment-timeranges.md

 E.g. samples don't generally exist into infinity but a query could use infinity to apply no limits.
 A query may want to target a time period after a certain Timestamp, which results in an exclusive start Timestamp in the query Timerange.
 A query may use Timestamps that are positioned near sample Timestamps but not precisely equaling them.

+### Timerange Representation in the TAMS API

+The TAMS API uses a string representation for Timeranges which is described in [Timestamps in TAMS - TimeRange Representation](./0008-timestamps-in-TAMS.md#timerange-representation).

 ### What is a Sample Timerange